 \section{Abstract}

-Humanoid robots have demonstrated strong capability for interacting with deterministic scenes across locomotion, manipulation, and more challenging loco-manipulation tasks.
-Yet the real world is dynamic, quasi-static interactions are insufficient to cope with the various environmental conditions.
-As a step toward more dynamic interaction scenario, we present a reinforcement-learning–based training pipeline that produces a unified whole-body controller for humanoid badminton, enabling coordinated lower-body footwork and upper-body striking without any motion priors or expert demonstrations.
-Training follows a three-stage curriculum—first footwork acquisition, then precision-guided racket swing generation, and finally task-focused refinement—yielding motions in which both legs and arms serve the hitting objective.
-For deployment, we incorporate an Extended Kalman Filter (EKF) to estimate and predict shuttlecock trajectories for target striking.
-We also introduce a prediction-free variant that dispenses with EKF and explicit trajectory prediction.
-To validate the framework, we conduct five sets of experiment in both simulation and the real world.
+Humanoid robots have demonstrated strong capabilities for interacting with static scenes across locomotion and manipulation, yet dynamic real-world interactions remain challenging.
+As a step toward fast-moving object interactions, we present a reinforcement-learning training pipeline that yields a unified whole-body controller for humanoid badminton, coordinating footwork and striking without motion priors or expert demonstrations.
+Training follows a three-stage curriculum—footwork acquisition, precision-guided swing generation, and task-focused refinement—so legs and arms jointly serve the hitting objective.
+For deployment, we use an Extended Kalman Filter (EKF) to estimate and predict shuttlecock trajectories for target striking, and also develop a prediction-free variant that removes the EKF and explicit prediction.
+We validate the framework with five sets of experiments in simulation and on hardware.
 In simulation, two robots sustain a rally of 21 consecutive hits.
-Moreover, the prediction-free variant achieves successful hits with comparable performance relative to the target-known policy.
-In real-world tests, both the prediction and controller module exhibit high accuracy, and on-court hitting achieves an outgoing shuttle speed up to 10 m/s with a mean return landing distance of 3.5 m.
-These experiment results show that our humanoid robot can deliver highly dynamic while precise goal striking in badminton, and can be adapted to more dynamism critical domains.
+In real-world tests with both machine-fed shuttles and human-robot rallies, the robot achieves outgoing shuttle speeds up to 19.1~m/s with a mean return landing distance of 4~m.
+Moreover, the prediction-free variant attains comparable performance to the EKF-based target-known policy.
+Overall, our approach enables dynamic yet precise goal striking in humanoid badminton and suggests a path toward more dynamics-critical whole-body interaction tasks.